A Londoner through and through, this author never tires of learning about this incredible city.

 Facts About the Royal Parks

-- In the past, the Royal Parks were owned by the kings and queens of England (hence why they are called Royal).
+- In the past, the Royal Parks were owned by the kings and queens of England (hence the "Royal").
 They were mostly used for hunting.
 Presumably, in those days there was more forest and fewer flower beds.

 - There are eight Royal Parks: Regent's, St. James, Kensington Gardens, Greenwich, Bushy, Richmond, Hyde and Green Park.